Study Abroad Program Overview

 3.00 cumulative GPA at the time of application and maintained through the end of the last term prior to departure.GPA Note

-: • University of Kent: Students with a GPA in the 2.95-2.99 range should submit a letter explaining the GPA and how the student plans to increase it to Kent’s preferred 3.0 GPA
+: University of Kent: Students with a GPA in the 2.95-2.99 range should submit a letter explaining the GPA and how the student plans to increase it to Kent’s preferred 3.0 GPAGPA Note

-: • University of London, Royal Holloway: 3.3 cumulative GPA is required for Drama and History
+: University of London, Royal Holloway: 3.3 is required for Drama, History, and English GPA Note

 Other Eligibility Requirements: